On Vector Spaces with Formal Infinite Sums: Orthogonality, Smallness, and Reflectivity

-The following Proposition is well known and follows from much more general results \cite[Thm.s~8.18 and 8.20]{cassidy1985reflective}, or \cite[Thm.~5.2]{Rosicky_Tholen_2008}: it states the equivalence of the above definition of a torsion theory with the classical notion of torsion theory as given in \cite{Dickson_Torsion_1966} in the case of Abelian categories.
-We report a short adapted proof for the convenience of the reader.
+The following Proposition is well known and follows from much more general results \cite[Thm.s~8.18 and 8.20]{cassidy1985reflective}, or \cite[Thm.~5.2]{rosicky2008factorization}: it entails the equivalence of the notions of torsion theory and standard torsion theory in an Abelian category.
+A short standard proof is included for the convenience of the reader.